mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“*Blue Cliff Record* Case 36: Ch’ang Sha Wandering in the Mountains, Talk 1” (December 1, 1982) at 16:42](https://katagiritranscripts.net/1982-12-01-Blue-Cliff-Record-Case-36-Talk-1#1642)

-So with this communication, we can learn about the universe, and about ourselves, in a deeper, more direct way than with our usual intellectual processing.
+So with this communication, we can learn about the universe, and about ourselves, in a deeper, more direct way than with our usual thinking.

 ---